j-daniel-csusb/classicalmechanics/_build/html/_sources/intro.md

 # Welcome to Phys 3200 - Classical Mechanics

 This is an interactive Jupyter Book for Phys 3200- Classical Mechanics I at CSUSB for Fall 2025.
+This jupyter book will contain supplementary material for use alongside lectures and readings.
+You will also find assignments, examples, and quizzes here.
+We will submit any assignments via the course canvas page.
+All jupyter notebook examples will require an installation of python and necessary libraries.
+This is a living document and will evolve and change as we progress through material and the semester overall.

 ## Learning Outcomes